rockcavera/nim-nlox/README.md

 - [x] 12.
 Classes
 - [x] 13.
 Inheritance

-As you can see, nox is a complete Lox interpreter based on the Java version.
+As you can see, nlox is a complete Lox interpreter based on the Java version.

 ## How to use nlox?
 First you need to have a [Nim](https://nim-lang.org/install.html "Nim") 2.0.0 compiler or higher.